teachop/xcore_rtc/app_clock/README.md

 ##Real Time Clock Example
-Implements a real time clock to demonstrate the RTC driver.
-A keypad is used to adjust the clock time.
-The real-time clock chip requires I2C port for communication.
+- Implements a real time clock to demonstrate the RTC driver.

-A serial 4 digit 7 segment display is used to show the lock combination value.
+- A serial 4 digit 7 segment display is used to show the time value and for editing the RTC settings.
+- A keypad is used to adjust the clock time.
+- The real-time clock chip requires I2C port for communication.

 ###Required Modules
 For an xCore xC application, the required modules are listed in the Makefile: